echawk/fbsd-repo/README.md

 easy to fix with an additional `post-build` hook.
 I'd like to have something automatic, but I'd settle for a couple of `rm`'s.

+Update:
+The package now installs without errors!
+You no longer need to do the hacky `|| true` in kiss!

 ## Usage

 First, enable the 'core' and 'fake' repositories, as it provides packages that satisfy dependencies.